sophi-li/OKRs-self-learning/README.md

 - Do you have advice for a self-taught dev?
 - What do you enjoy doing outside of work?
 - Can I reach out to you in the near future for feedback on X?
+- Question about something specific to them (based off of your research about them / their company)
 - Is there anything I can support you in?

 [My Top 10 Tips for Self-taught Software Engineers from 20+ Coffee Chats](https://dev.to/sophia_wyl/top-10-tips-for-self-taught-software-engineers-from-20-coffee-chats-23o1)